Dinwiddie County, Virginia

 Dennita taught 23 years in Virginia's public schools before leaving in 2022.
 She is a licensed teacher of English, Special Education, and School Administrator.
 She has taught every grade level, served as a reading specialist, teacher coach, and mentor.
 Her vision is to create a BACK-to-BASICS, ONE-ROOM farm school where children develop a strong foundation in phonics, reading, writing, mathematics, Spanish, hands-on science, American History, all things rural, and Christian values.
 The vision of The Little Red Schoolhouse just makes good sense, especially as public school drifts further and further from common sense education, morals, and values parents want their children to learn.

 Follow us on Instagram @the_little_red_schoolhouse_VA for weekly insights into our one-room schoolhouse!

 Those who say money can't buy happiness have never paid a rescue fee.

 School field trips are a wonderful way to introduce life science through an engaging and interactive experience.
 We are open to all public, private, and home school students.
 Our field trips are aligned to the Virginia Standards of Learning and provide a hands on experience for all children.

 Field trips are special events scheduled throughout the week all year long, regardless of our normal business hours.
-Admission per student is $10 (includes animal feed), and 1 free adult per 10 children.
-Each parent and sibling (2 years and older) admission is $8.00 with an optional $5 food bucket.
+Admission per student/parent/sibling is $10 (includes animal feed).
+Each school is allowed 1 free adult per 10 children.

 Minimum of 10 children is required.